 New arbitral institutions are being regularly created on each continent, in a reflection of an increasingly globalized world requiring neutral, but effective, dispute resolution mechanisms.
 Only some arbitral institutions are well-established and have a well-established track record, however, such as the ICC in Paris, where modern international arbitration practice was founded by the ICC’s International Court of Arbitration.
-The ICC, which prepared the first draft of the New York Convention, which permits the enforcement of arbitral awards in 154 countries, is frequently referred to as the “Rolls-Royce” of international arbitration for its prestige, quality and history.
+The ICC, which also prepared the first draft of the New York Convention, which permits the enforcement of arbitral awards in 154 countries, is frequently referred to as the “Rolls-Royce” of international arbitration for its prestige, quality and history.
 It is only one of many arbitral institutions which can be considered, however, and may not always be the best choice depending on the location of the Parties and the characteristics of a potential dispute.

-Below, you may access (I) the leading arbitration institutions, as well as (II) regional, specialist and lesser-known generalist arbitration centres, whether it concerns a specialized subject matter (such as FINRA securities arbitration or CAS sports arbitration), or whether it has been created for infra-regional disputes.
-If you see an arbitration institution that is not listed below, we would be grateful if you contacted us so that it may be included.
+Below, you will find a list of (I) the leading arbitration institutions, as well as (II) regional, specialist and lesser-known generalist arbitration centres, whether they concern a specialized subject matter (such as FINRA securities arbitration or CAS sports arbitration), or whether they have been created for infra-regional disputes, such as OHADA’s CCJA in West Africa.

 I. Leading Arbitral Institutions and Centres.